mykanadine/GrayscaleLBY/README.md

-# GrayscaleLBY
+# LBYARCH x86-to-C: Grayscale Image Conversion From Int to Float

 This project performs mapping from uint8 based integer grayscale to double precision float representation

-## Execution Time and Short Analysis of Pertformance
+## Execution Time and Short Analysis of Performance

 The table below shows execution times for different input sizes: